 The development and growth of our restaurants has benefited from China's rapidly growing middle class and increasing urbanization.
 Although changes in consumer taste are possible, the expansion of China's middle class has generally been correlated with an increase in eating outside of the home, which is in part driven by higher discretionary income associated with this demographic group.
-According to McKinsey, middle class and affluent households are expected to continue to grow, increasing from 116 million people in 2016 to an estimated 315 million by 2030.
-The number of working-age consumers is expected to increase by 100 million during the same period as their average per capita consumption doubles.
-By 2030, spending by this group is expected to account for an estimated 12 cents for every \$1 of worldwide urban consumption.
-With this, annual household spending on dining out in China may double.
+According to a 2012 McKinsey study, between 2002 and 2022 the number of middle class and affluent households is expected to increase by 283 million.
+A significant portion of this growth will be driven by upper middle class households, which are expected to increase from 2% of total households in 2002 to 54% by 2022, or an increase of 188 million households.
 The Company will continue to focus on this core consumer segment and on serving China's growing middle class.

-In 2002 87% of the middle class lived in coastal China and only 13% of the middle class lived in inland provinces.
-According to macroeconomic models prepared by McKinsey in 2012, by 2022 it is expected that only 61% of the middle class will live in coastal cities as the middle class expands more rapidly in inland cities.
-Likewise, according to the same models, by 2022 it is expected that 39% of the middle class will live in cities with a population of more than one million.
+According to the McKinsey study referenced above, in 2002 87% of the middle class lived in coastal China and only 13% of the middle class lived in inland provinces.
+By 2022 it is expected that only 61% of the middle class will live in coastal cities as the middle class expands more rapidly in inland cities.
+Likewise, according to the same study, by 2022 it is expected that 39% of the middle class will live in cities with a population of more than one million.
 This is consistent with the Company's development plans which have focused on entering new trade zones and building new restaurants further inland.